LaviniaThosatriavi/NexusAI_SignBOT/README.md

 1. As we use Google Colab T4 GPU, instead of running the Jupyter Notebook here, click the link here: [Finetuning Notebook](https://colab.research.google.com/drive/1CIFQQkIGt4aEaCYqOGDwF7tKZ0kVCu-u#scrollTo=yHR5cYjMAG5W)
 2. Run all the cell of codes until you reach the cell after training.
 3. Test the model in the cell for prompting.
 Enter your instructions/questions/requests in the "" for instruction.
 There's a comment showing where it is.

+# Conclusion
+By employing these three AI-centered solutions within our application, we believe our application could bridge the communication gap between the deaf and the hearing and allow for a more inclusive and sympathetic community.
+With the integration of more sign and language datasets to our existing models, we are confident that our solution could have a significant and positive impact on our community.